Department of Social Work Education

 Program Educational Objectives, Program Outcomes and Specific Outcomes of M. S. W. Program

-Master of Social Work Program has its own professional base which is inclusive of various streams.
-So its outcomes are oriented towards individual growth along with enrichment of individual and social life.
+Master of Social Work Program has its oven professional basic is inclusive of various teams so its outcomes and oriented towards individual growth along with enrichment of individual and social life.

 Program Educational Objectives (PEOs):